Pr3stin/Pr3stin/README.md

 - 👋 Hi, I’m Prestin Lau
-- 📱 I’m an iOS Developer
+- 📱 I’m a Software Engineer
-- 🌱 I have experience in UIKit, SwiftUI, Core Data, Firebase and REST API's
+- 🌱 I have experience in Swift, Java, Javascript, and Python
 - 💞️ I’m looking to collaborate on anything that will strengthen my knowledge of software development
 - 📫 How to reach me: lauprestin@gmail.com